maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

         /moodle/question/type/stack/stack/maxima/stackmaxima.mac
 ~~~~~~~~~

 The first part of the instructions work on a Microsoft platform, but instructions for Linux can also be found below.
-Please note that having a properly set up STACK - Maxima sandbox is <i>not</i> equivalent to running an optimised Maxima.
+Please note that having a properly set up STACK - Maxima sandbox is <i>not</i> equivalent to running an optimized Maxima.

 ### Setting Maxima's Path ###